 Select a URL from the list and a new tab will open up for that URL.

 The Translation settings tab in the Translate panel lets you turn on Translation memory autofill and enable automatic machine translation of your content.

 - Machine Translation.
-Enable this option to automatically machine translate your website's content with your own Google Translate or Bing Translator API key.
+Enable this option to automatically machine translate your website's content with your own Google Translate, Microsoft Translator, DeepL Translate, Amazon Translate or KantanMT

 If you enable both options, Transifex will first fill in translations with 100% TM matches, then use machine translation to translate the rest of your content.

 Changes to your translation settings will only be applied to strings approved after you saved any the setting changes.

 Reviewing translations in context using Transifex Live works similarly to translating:

 From target language dropdown, pick the language you want to work on.